-The current limiting resistors on the SGA result in a current that is typically in the range of 10 to 15 mA.
+The current limiting resistors on the SGA result in a current that is typically in the range of 10 to 20 mA.
 In most cases, no additional resistance is necessary.
-If the LEDs you use result in a current draw over 15 mA, it is recommended that additional resistance be added to your signals to bring the current draw down to 15 mA.
+If the LEDs you use result in a current draw over 20 mA, it is recommended that additional resistance be added to your signals to bring the current draw down to 15 mA.
 If you find your LEDs draw less than 15 mA but glow brighter than you want, you may add resistance to reduce the brightness.

 The three heads are identified as high, medium, and low.
 Each governs movement at its speed: high is the line's maximum speed, medium is usually 30 mph (50 km/h) and low is usually 15 mph (25 km/h).
 High-mounted signals protecting entry to an interlocking will have all three or the top two.
-Dwarf signals at an interlocking will have either just the low head, the low and medium head, or perhaps all three.
+Dwarf signals at an interlocking will have either just the low head, the low and medium head, or in some cases all three.
 The indications needed dictate what arrangement is installed, including whether a particular head needs to display all three colours or only a subset.

-Automatic block signals between interlockings often have just the high head, but can have the high and medium head.
-The last automatic signal before an interlocking, often called an approach or distant signal, will usually have a high and a medium head, but occasionally may only have a high head.
-Like interlocking signals, the indications needed dictate what arrangement is installed.
+Automatic block signals between interlockings often have just the high head, but will have the high and medium head when the signal is a distant signal for an interlocking, of it needs to convey a possible upcoming speed restriction.
+As with interlocking signals, the indications needed dictate what arrangement is installed.